 Understanding gravity is so important that scientists have launched two satellites for the purpose of measuring the force of gravity all over the Earth.
 The gravity field of the Earth is fairly uniform and differences are not easily perceptible.
 However, if you have a very sensitive gravity meter, you can measure small variations in the Earth's gravity field.
 Aerospace engineers in the US and Germany designed and built two satellites, nicknamed Tom and Jerry, and launched them into space in March 2002.
-Tom follows Jerry in the same orbit, with Tom always about 200 kilometers behind Jerry.
-Small changes in gravity under the satellites cause small changes in the distance between them.
-Other forces like drag from the atmosphere also change the distance between Tom and Jerry.
-Scientists and engineers developed instruments that let them measure only the movements in Tom and Jerry that are caused by gravity.
-This allows the satellites to monitor movement of mass in the ocean, atmosphere, land surface and polar ice until about 2015.
+Tom followed Jerry in the same orbit, with Tom always about 200 kilometers behind Jerry.
+Small changes in gravity under the satellites caused small changes in the distance between them.
+Other forces like drag from the atmosphere also changed the distance between Tom and Jerry.
+Scientists and engineers developed instruments that allowed them to measure only the movements in Tom and Jerry caused by gravity.
+This allowed the satellites to monitor movement of mass in the ocean, atmosphere, land surface and polar ice until about 2015.
 In 2018, two satellites were sent to replace the original Tom and Jerry, which had been retired.
 These satellites are collectively called GRACE (Gravity Recovery and Climate Experiment).
 For more information, see: https://www.nasa.gov/press-release/prolific-earth-gravity-satellites-end-science-mission and https://www.npr.org/sections/thetwo-way/2018/05/21/612980506/nasa-launching-new-satellites-to-measure-earths-lumpy-gravity.

 Hand out the Planetary Mass and Gravity Worksheets and give students 10 minutes to complete them.